GaloisInc/BESSPIN-Tool-Suite/ci/README.md

 ### Logs

-Logs will be writted to the file `aws-test-suite.log`, and contain very detailed information about the execution of `aws-testing-ci.py`
+Logs will be writted to the file `aws-pseudo-ci.log`, and contain very detailed information about the execution of `aws-pseudo-ci.py`